Apostolic United Brethren

 Religious scholar J. Gordon Melton characterised the group as "the more liberal branch of the Fundamentalist movement", as the group allows sexual relations apart from the strict purpose of procreation.

 The group came into the Hollywood spotlight with the debut of the hit reality TV series Sister Wives in 2010.
-The show chronicles the lives of the Kody, Meri, Janelle, Christine, and Robyn Brown, who were AUB members for the first few years of the series.
-(As of 2025, the show is in its 19th season and most of the Brown family are no longer AUB members).
+The show chronicles the lives of Kody Brown and his wives Meri, Janelle, Christine, and Robyn, who were AUB members for the first few years of the series.
+As of 2025, the show is in its 19th season and most of the Brown family are no longer AUB members.

-The AUB furnished a detailed description of their beliefs and practices in August 2009 to the Utah Attorney General's "Polygamy Primer," which was later revised in 2011.
+The AUB furnished a detailed description of their beliefs and practices in August 2009 to the Utah Attorney General's "Polygamy Primer", which was later revised in 2011.
 This booklet is used to educate the law enforcement and social relief agencies involved with similar groups.

 The AUB is unrelated to other similarly named groups such as Churches of the Brethren and Apostolic Pentecostals.

 Membership

 As of 1998, there were approximately 10,000 members of the AUB, most of whom reside in Utah and Mexico.
 The headquarters of the AUB is in Bluffdale, Utah, where it has a chapel, a school, archives, and a sports field.

-The AUB has communities in Rocky Ridge, Utah; Harvest Haven (a subdivision in Eagle Mountain, Utah); Cedar City, Utah; Granite Ranch, Juab County, Utah; Pinesdale, Montana; Lovell, Wyoming; Mesa, Arizona; Mount Pleasant, Utah; Southeast Idaho; and Ozumba, Mexico.
+The AUB has communities in Rocky Ridge, Utah; Harvest Haven (a subdivision established on unincorporated Utah County land but later absorbed into Eagle Mountain, Utah); Cedar City, Utah; Granite Ranch, Juab County, Utah; Pinesdale, Montana; Lovell, Wyoming; Mesa, Arizona; Mount Pleasant, Utah; Southeast Idaho; and Ozumba, Mexico.
 It operates at least three private schools; many families also home-school or send their children to public or public charter schools.

 The AUB's members tend to integrate with their surrounding communities, much more so than some other Mormon fundamentalists, such as members of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church).
 This can largely be attributed to the AUB's former prophet, Owen A. Allred, and his desire to be upfront with local law enforcement and the news media, especially when it came to ending rumors of underage, arranged marriages that many other fundamentalist Mormon groups were known for.
 Allred believed that transparency was key in helping the community see that the AUB and its members were not a threat.